OpenSextant/giscore/filegdb/README.txt

 DEBUG or RELEASE.
 This will cause the respective library to get loaded for the appropriate OS that you're running under and avoid the need to build and place the giscore jar on the classpath for each test run.

-Library notes:
-* No current built Apple library
-* The current built Windows library is a debug version as the release version would not run without having severe errors.